Sebasticook Valley Federal Credit Union

 In 2001 the field of membership once again expanded to include the towns of Plymouth, Stetson, Etna, and Dixmont.
 It was around this time that the board and management started thinking about changing the name of the credit union to reflect the area that it served.
 So, in May of 2002 the name was changed to what it is today, Sebasticook Valley Federal Credit Union.

-Recently there has been one more change to the field of membership—in November of 2010 the towns of Corinna, Dexter, Exeter, Garland, Cambridge, Harmony and Ripley were added.
+In November of 2010 the towns of Corinna, Dexter, Exeter, Garland, Cambridge, Harmony and Ripley were added.

 In June of 2018 Sebasticook Valley FCU expanded their field of membership to include all of Penobscot, Somerset and Waldo Counties.